 Travel Europe in free time

 Germany is the member state of the Schengen area.
 So, international students can travel to the whole of Europe without any restrictions.
 Traveling cost is also very reasonable if you travel on a bus or on a plane.

-Non-EU students have an opportunity to permanently stay in Germany.
-They get an 18th-month job-seeking visa after completion of the degree.
-If a person gets a full-time job with a long term contract.
-Then he becomes eligible for permanent settlement in Germany.
+Non-EU students have a chance to stay in Germany permanently.
+They can get an 18th-month job-seeking visa at the end of the degree.
+If a fresh graduate gets a full-time job with a long-term contract, he can apply for permanent residence in Germany.

 Bring the family to Germany

 Non-EU students are allowed to bring their spouses and parents to Germany.
 They have to fulfill certain requirements of the foreigner’s office to get permission.
 These requirements are mostly related to housing and living expenses.